 David Hinchliffe and Christian Slinger led the Walker Morris team, with assistance from Alistair McHenry and Jessica Stanley (from the Firm’s Sport Team).
-Additional support was provided from Owen Ormond (Finance), Jon Cherry (Real Estate), John Hamer and Verity Mulkeen (Corporate) and Suzanne Treen (Employment).
+Additional support was provided from Owen Ormond (Finance), Jon Cherry (Real Estate), John Hamer and Verity Mulkeen (Corporate) and members from our Employment team.

 The deal is the latest in a run of successful football club acquisitions/sales for the Team over the past few years including advising on the acquisitions of Dagenham & Redbridge FC, Leyton Orient FC, Royale Union Saint-Gilloise (Belgium), Reading FC and Nottingham Forest FC.